markqvist/RNode_Firmware/README.md

 ## USB and Serial Protocol
 You can communicate with RNode either via the on-board USB connector, or using the serial pins on the board (labeled RX0 and TX0).
 RNode uses a standard FTDI USB chip, so it works out of the box without additional drivers in most operating systems.

 All communications to and from the board uses [KISS framing](https://en.wikipedia.org/wiki/KISS_(TNC)) with a custom command set.
-RNode also does not use HDLC ports in the command byte, and as such uses the full 8 bits of the command bytes for the actual command.
+RNode also does not use HDLC ports in the command byte, and as such uses the full 8 bits of the command byte is available for the actual command.
 Please see table below for supported commands.

 | Command          | Byte | Description
 | -----------------|------| -----------------------------------------------